 Rankin in Upton County, Texas — The American South (West South Central)

 Location.
-31° 13.56′ N, 101° 56.228′ W. Marker is in Rankin, Texas, in Upton County.
-Marker is at the intersection of East 10th Avenue and Rankin Street, on the left when traveling east on East 10th Avenue.
-The monument/marker and courthouse grounds overlook Rankin, a dusty old county seat in the Pecos River breaks.
+31° 13.252′ N, 101° 56.369′ W. Marker is in Rankin, Texas, in Upton County.
+Marker is at the intersection of 5th Avenue and Main Street, on the left when traveling west on 5th Avenue.
 Touch for map.
-Marker is at or near this postal address: 205 East 10th Avenue, Rankin TX 79778, United States of America.
+Marker is in this post office area: Rankin TX 79778, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 First Baptist Church of Rankin (approx. ¼ mile away); Site of First Church in Upton County (approx. 0.3 miles away); First State Bank of Rankin (approx. 0.3 miles away); Upland (approx. 0.4 miles away); Colonels John C. and William F. Upton (approx. 0.4 miles away); Rankin's All Kid RodeoRankin Cemetery (approx. 0.9 miles away); Upton County (approx. 5.8 miles away).
 Touch for a list and map of all markers in Rankin.

 Also see . . .
 Ira Griffith Yates.
 When offered to swap his thriving general store for a Texas ranch, Ira Yates' friends told him not to do it because "even buffalo know better than to cross the Pecos-that a crow would not fly over it, and it was not worth the taxes."
 He made the deal anyway.
 (Find a Grave) (Submitted on March 28, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)